NSF Certifications

 Transparency

-All products that meet NSF standards are included in an online listing database that can be accessed by anyone.
+NSF includes all products that meet its standards in an online listing database that anyone can access.
 Remember, not all products require NSF certification.
 In addition, it’s typically used in industries where product quality and safety are a major concern, such as food, water, and health sciences.

 If you manufacture, distribute, or use valves for potable water or food processing.
 You will most likely have come across the acronym NSF which confirms and certifies.
-Also, a valve that does not have NSF certification ratings should not be used for distribution.
+Also, you should not use a valve that lacks NSF certification ratings for distribution.
 In addition, potable water or in food processing.

 Passing NSF Certifications?